 Clickers may be used in some classrooms to actively engage and collect responses from students.
 Students will be informed if they need a clicker by their instructor.
-More information and how-to guides are available at CTLT.IllinoisState. edu/Technology/Clickers/Students.

 RedbirdLife.IllinoisState.edu connects students to clubs and events so they can get involved and find something that aligns with their interests and identities.